 Whereas the predominantly Muslim Middle East has traditionally had low levels of drinking due to religious laws.

 This has created a large market for non-alcoholic beverages with nearly a third of global non-alcoholic beer sold in the Arabic world.

 Whilst non-alcoholic beverages are often perceived as a replacement to their alcoholic counterparts, research shows that 20% of non-alcoholic beer is sold as a replacement to soft drinks rather than beer.

-This means that non-alcoholic drinks manufacturers will need to target their products as both an alternative to alcoholic and soft drinks, to achieve full market coverage.
+This means that NOLO drinks manufacturers will need to market their products as both an alternative to alcoholic and soft drinks, to achieve full market coverage.

 Non-alcoholic drinks grow in popularity globally as millennials drink less alcohol

 The array of consumer reasons and motivations behind the decision to buy non-alcoholic drinks may make it tricky for drink manufacturers to position a product.
 However the heady growth that the market looks set to achieve over the coming decades makes it very difficult for alcohol producers to ignore.

 In contrast to the stagnant lager market, where major brands such as Becks (-26%), Budweiser (-3.8%) and Carlsberg (-11%) are seeing a significant drop in year-on-year lager sales, NOLO beers are becoming increasingly popular.